Learn About Data Size Reduction Techniques

 We’ll use the same sentence as before for our example.
 And for the repeated pattern, we’ll use the character ‘E’.
 Whenever we see an E, we’ll start a new block.
 So the block sizes may vary – they may be really small or sometimes a bit larger, but they’ll always start with an E.

 Let’s insert something into the file – the word NOT just like last time.

 Let’s now use variable block lengths anchored around ‘E’ and see how many chunks really change from earlier.
 Just 1!

-Data de-duplication can be complex and is a subject of considerable research as mathematicians and computer scientists try to find better ways to reduce data size without losing information.
-In this blog we’ve covered some basic methods of data reduction – which we hope was educational and informative.
+Data deduplication can be complex and is a subject of considerable research as mathematicians and computer scientists try to find better ways to reduce data size without losing information.
+In this blog, we’ve covered some basic methods of data reduction – which we hope were educational and informative.

 If you have comments or anything you wish to add, please write to us at firstname.lastname@example.org with questions or opinions.
 We’d love to hear from you.